Adversarial Bandits with Knapsacks

-Three very recent papers have come to our attention after the initial version of our paper has appeared on {\tt arxiv.org} as \citet{AdvBwK-subm}.
+Three related papers have come to our attention after the initial version of our paper has appeared on {\tt arxiv.org} in Nov'18.
 At the time, \citet{rivera2018online,rangi2018unifying} have been available as yet unpublished technical reports, and \citet{Jake-icml19} has not yet appeared.

 \citet{rivera2018online} consider online convex optimization with knapsacks: essentially, the problem defined in Section~\ref{sec:ext-BCO}, but with full feedback.
 Focusing on the stochastic version, they design an algorithm similar to \MainALG, and derive a regret bound similar to ours, using a similar analysis.
 They also claim an extension to bandit feedback, without providing any details (such as the precise statement of Lemma~\ref{lem:learningGames} in terms of the regret property \eqref{eq:prelims-regret-weak}).